awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ### SSL Certificate<a name="DownloadDistValuesSSLCertificate"></a>

+If you specified an alternate domain name to use with your distribution, choose **Custom SSL Certificate**, and then, to validate your authorization to use the alternate domain name, choose a certificate that covers it\.
 If you want viewers to use HTTPS to access your objects, choose the settings that support that\.
-In addition, if you choose **Custom SSL Certificate**, choose the certificate that you want to use:
-+ **Default CloudFront Certificate \(\*\.cloudfront\.net\)** – If you want to use the CloudFront domain name in the URLs for your objects, such as `https://d111111abcdef8.cloudfront.net/image1.jpg`, choose this option\.
-Also choose this option if you want viewers to use HTTP to access your objects\.
++ **Default CloudFront Certificate \(\*\.cloudfront\.net\)** – Choose this option if you want to use the CloudFront domain name in the URLs for your objects, such as `https://d111111abcdef8.cloudfront.net/image1.jpg`\.
-+ **Custom SSL Certificate** – If you want to use your own domain name in the URLs for your objects, such as `https://example.com/image1.jpg`, choose this option and then choose the certificate to use\.
-The list can include certificates provided by AWS Certificate Manager, and certificates that you purchased from a third\-party certificate authority and uploaded to ACM or to the IAM certificate store\.
-For more information, see [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.
++ **Custom SSL Certificate** – Choose this option if you want to use your own domain name in the URLs for your objects as an alternate domain name, such as `https://example.com/image1.jpg`\.
+Then choose a certificate to use that covers the alternate domain name\.
+The list of certificates can include any of the following:
+  + Certificates provided by AWS Certificate Manager
+  + Certificates that you purchased from a third\-party certificate authority and uploaded to ACM
+  + Certificates that you purchased from a third\-party certificate authority and uploaded to the IAM certificate store

+  For more information, see [ Requirements for Using Alternate Domain Names](CNAMEs.md#alternate-domain-names-requirements) and [Using Alternate Domain Names and HTTPS](using-https-alternate-domain-names.md)\.

   If you choose this setting, we recommend that you use only an alternate domain name in your object URLs \(https://example\.com/logo\.jpg\)\.
-If you use your CloudFront distribution domain name \(https://d111111abcdef8\.cloudfront\.net/logo\.jpg\) and the viewer supports SNI, then CloudFront behaves normally\.
-However, a viewer that does not support SNI exhibits one of the following behaviors, depending on the value of **Clients Supported**:
+If you use your CloudFront distribution domain name \(https://d111111abcdef8\.cloudfront\.net/logo\.jpg\) and a client uses an older viewer that doesn't support SNI, how the viewer responds depends on the value that you choose for **Clients Supported**:
-  + **All Clients**: If the viewer doesn't support SNI, it displays a warning because the CloudFront domain name doesn't match the domain name in your SSL certificate\.
+  + **All Clients**: The viewer displays a warning because the CloudFront domain name doesn't match the domain name in your SSL/TLS certificate\.
   + **Only Clients that Support Server Name Indication \(SNI\)**: CloudFront drops the connection with the viewer without returning the object\.

 ### Clients Supported<a name="DownloadDistValuesClientsSupported"></a>